panaverse/panaverse.github.io/README.md

 Note: You will asked to take a Javascript Entry Test at the start of classes.

-## Projected Outcome for Web 3.0 and Metaverse Developers
+## Projected Outcome for Students

 The students who graduate from this one-year program will be able to earn $50 per hour, to begin with.
-This will be a great opportunity for students and professionals of Karachi and Faisalabad.
+This will be a great opportunity for students and professionals of Pakistan.

 [Top 5 'Metaverse' jobs that will rule the future of tech industry](https://content.techgig.com/hiring/top-5-metaverse-jobs-that-will-rule-the-future-of-tech-industry/articleshow/87581325.cms)